cs2dsb/rust-web-deploy-scripts/readme.md

 #### deploy

    * `acme-sh-sites.sh` - requests certificates from Let's Encrypt for each domain defined in `sites.lst` and, assuming they are issued, configures acme.sh to deploy these certs to the haproxy cert folder. `ACME_TEST` variable in `variables.sh` determines if the staging or live servers are used.

    * `allow-port.sh` - allows a port through the firewall (not currently used).

-   * `haproxy-generate-dhparams.sh` - uses openssl to generate a new `dhparams.pem` file and overwrites the existing one in the haproxy config dir once the generation finishes.
+   * `haproxy-generate-dhparams.sh` - wrapper around `generate-dhparams.sh` designed to be run as part of a deployment on the target machine.
 Generation can take 20+ minutes on a low spec VPS so it's suggested to generate one locally prior to deploying. `new-deployment.sh` will do this automatically if there is `dhparams.pem` in the base deployment (see `new-deployment.sh`for more details).

+   * `generate-dhparams.sh` - uses openssl to generate a new `dhparams.pem` file and moves it to the path provided.

    * `haproxy-global.sh` - uses `haproxy.cfg.template` and `sites.lst` to create and install the haproxy config (see those files above for more info).